BC GRAND JURY INDICTMENTS

 A recent session of the Barren County Grand Jury has returned the following indictments:

-41 year old Michael Jewell, of Glasgow, was indicted on five counts: Possession Of A Controlled Substance, Tampering With Physical Evidence, Drug Paraphernalia, Illegal Possession Of A Legend Drug and Persistent Felony Offender.
+36 year old Jamie Alexander Brown of Edmonton was indicted on nine total counts: Theft Of Motor Vehicle Registration Plate/Decal, Possession Of A Controlled Substance, Drug Paraphernalia, Operating A Motor Vehicle While License Revoked/Suspended for DUI, Unauthorized Use Of A Motor Vehicle, Failure To Maintain Insurance, No/Expired Registration Plates, No/Expired Registration Receipt and Persistent Felony Offender.
+Bail was set at $1500, GPD Officer Greer testified.

-27 year old Anthony Brown, of Glasgow, was indicted on eight total counts: Possession Of Synthetic Drugs, Wanton Endangerment, Possession Of A Controlled Substance, Terroristic Threatening, Disorderly Conduct, Operating On A Suspended/Revoked Operators License, DUI and Possession Of An Open Alcoholic Beverage Container In A Motor Vehicle.
+GPD Officer Shields testified in the case against 35 year old Beto Vargas, of Glasgow and the grand jury returned an indictment for seven total counts: three counts of Wanton Endangerment, Leaving The Scene Of An Accident, DUI, No Operator’s License, and Failure To Produce Insurance Card.
+Bail was set at $15,000.

+24 year old Brooke Mosby, of Summer Shade, was indicted on five counts: Possession Of A Controlled Substance, Tampering With Physical Evidence, Theft/Receipt Stolen Credit/Debit Card, Drug Paraphernalia and Theft By Unlawful Taking.
+GPD Officer Greer testified and bail was set at $1500.

-26 year old Shane Stuart Wheat, of Glasgow, was indicted on two counts: Bail Jumping and Persistent Felony Offender.
+35 year old Jennifer Dicks, of Cave City, was indicted on two counts: Assault 2nd Degree and Criminal Trespassing.
+BCSO Deputy Allen Shirley testified.

 An indictment is an accusation only and all individuals should be considered as innocent until, and unless, proven guilty in a court of law.